Membership

 - The Functions of Quota

-The IMF currently has a near-global membership of 186 countries.
+The IMF currently has a near-global membership of 190 countries.
 To become a member, a country must apply and then be accepted by a majority of the existing members.
-In June 2009, the former Yugoslav republic of Kosovo joined the IMF, becoming the institution's 186th member.
+In April 2016, Republic of Nauru joined the IMF, becoming the institution's 189th member.

-Upon joining, each member of the IMF is assigned a quota, based broadly on its relative size in the world economy.
-The IMF's membership agreed in May 2008 on a rebalancing of its quota system to reflect the changing global economic realities, especially the increased weight of major emerging markets in the global economy.
-For more on the quota and voice reform, please go to the section on Country Representation in the Governance section).
+Upon joining, each member country of the IMF is assigned a quota, based broadly on its relative size in the world economy.
+The IMF's membership agreed in November 2010 on a major overhaul of its quota system to reflect the changing global economic realities, especially the increased weight of major emerging markets in the global economy.

-A member's quota delineates basic aspects of its financial and organizational relationship with the IMF, including:
+A member country's quota defines its financial and organizational relationship with the IMF, including:

-Subscriptions.
-A member's quota subscription determines the maximum amount of financial resources the member is obliged to provide to the IMF.
-A member must pay its subscription in full upon joining the IMF: up to 25 percent must be paid in the IMF's own currency, called Special Drawing Rights (SDRs) or widely accepted currencies (such as the dollar, the euro, the yen, or pound sterling), while the rest is paid in the member's own currency.
+A member country's quota subscription determines the maximum amount of financial resources the country is obliged to provide to the IMF.
+A country must pay its subscription in full upon joining the IMF: up to 25 percent must be paid in the IMF's own currency, called Special Drawing Rights (SDRs) or widely accepted currencies (such as the dollar, the euro, the yen, or pound sterling), while the rest is paid in the member's own currency.

-Access to financing.
-The amount of financing a member can obtain from the IMF (its access limit) is based on its quota.
-Under Stand-By and Extended Arrangements, which are types of loans, a member can borrow up to 200 percent of its quota annually and 600 percent cumulatively.
-However, access may be higher in exceptional circumstances.
+The amount of financing a member country can obtain from the IMF is based on its quota.
+For instance, under Stand-By and Extended Arrangements, which are types of loans, a member country can borrow up to 200 percent of its quota annually and 600 percent cumulatively.

 - What we do